Suitcase wheels and airport surfaces

 InsureandGo, 2025.
 Swabbing of suitcase wheels, base panels and handles after typical travel through airports, taxis and hotels.

-Read studyMicrobiologist.
+Read articleMicrobiologist.
 I design, conduct and analyse swabbing studies, working alongside journalists, PR agencies and consumer brands.

 InsureandGo, 2025.
 Swabbing of suitcase wheels, base panels and handles after typical travel through airports, taxis and hotels.

-Read studyChampneys, 2022.
+Read articleChampneys, 2022.
 Microbial growth on bristles, base plates and handles, interpreted against cleaning frequency.

-Read studyPrettyLittleThing, 2020.
+Read articlePrettyLittleThing, 2020.
 CFU counts and presumptive identification across foundation, powder and eye brushes from in-use kits.

-Read studyGarage Gym Reviews, 2024.
+Read articleGarage Gym Reviews, 2024.
 Swabbing of dumbbells, benches, mats and door handles under typical home use.

 Designed, conducted and analysed end to end.
 Sampling protocol, lab work, presumptive identification and CFU analysis, packaged for press use.